TheBatMatt/Horiseon-Social-Solution-Services/README.md

 "Search Engine Optimization" navigation link has been fixed by giving the section the proper "ID".

 Added "Horiseon" title to the top of the page.

+Consoldated CSS classes  Search Engine, Online Representaton and Social Media to one "section title" class.